mostriki/hud_crawler/README.md

 - [] Consider using the (whenever)[https://github.com/javan/whenever] and (capistrano)[https://github.com/capistrano/capistrano] Gems to schedule cron jobs, i.e. (Rails Casts)[http://railscasts.com/episodes/164-cron-in-ruby?autoplay=true].

-- [] Figure out how to take and save snapshots of each page and save it in the database.
+- [] Figure out how to take and save snapshots of each page and save it in the database, i.e. (PhantomJS)[https://rubyinrails.com/2015/02/14/ruby-screenshot-website-capture-screencap-phantomjs/] or the (screencap) Gem[https://redpanthers.co/screenshots-using-ruby/]

+- [] Strip out materialize and replace it with better CSS or SCSS and vanilla JavaScript if there is time.

 ### Further Exploration